Shade: Wrath of Angels: Plot

-After the protagonist collects the three hearts and restores the angels' power, the Angel of Faith appears before him, revealing her true, horrifying form.
-The Holy Four turn out to be fallen angels, who opposed the gods in the past and set the war between the four worlds.
+After the protagonist collects the three hearts, the Angel of Faith appears before him, revealing its true, horrifying form.
+The Holy Four turn out to be fallen angels, who opposed the ancient gods in the past and were punished for initiating a war between the four worlds.
+Awoken from its slumber by B, the Angel of Faith killed him and then tricked the protagonist into retrieving the hearts – not to release the other three angels, but to claim their power for itself.
+Angered by the betrayal, the protagonist determines to destroy the hearts.
+The Angel of Faith orders its demonic servant to attack the protagonist, but he slays the demon using the enchanted sword.